 The Company makes significant investments in research and development and emphasizes accelerated new product releases.
 The Company's product development strategy centers on ongoing development and innovation of new technologies to increase productivity and provide solutions that customers can integrate into enterprise-wide engineering systems.
-The Company's product development efforts focus on extensions of the ANSYS product family with new functional modules, further integration with CAD products and the development of new products based on object-oriented technology.
-The Company's products run on the most widely used engineering computing platforms and operating systems, including Windows 98, Windows NT and most UNIX workstations, as well as on supercomputers such as the Cray.
+The Company's product development efforts focus on extensions of the full product line with new functional modules, further integration with CAD products and the development of new products based on object-oriented technology.
+The Company's products run on the most widely used engineering computing platforms and operating systems, including Windows 98/2000, Windows NT and most UNIX workstations.

-During 1999, the Company achieved the following with respect to major product development activities and releases:
+During 2000, the Company achieved the following with respect to major product development activities and releases: